 Right now, it’s important that we all eat as healthily as possible.
-Of course, we all need some comfort food every now and then but with the lockdown continuing for the moment, it’s essential to boost our immune system.
 Eating fresh, vitamin and nutrient-rich ingredients that are packed full of flavour is one of the ways to do this.
 There are five different nutrients that our bodies need in order to stay as healthy as possible.

 We’re all familiar with vitamin C and many of us enjoy citrus fruits and orange juice to get our daily dose.
 It acts as an antioxidant and helps to fight free radicals, which are a type of unstable molecule known to damage the immune system.
 Try to eat a good amount of citrus fruit, peppers or broccoli every day in order to boost your vitamin C intake.

 This is another powerful and essential antioxidant, which can be found mostly in nuts and seeds.
 Who would have thought having some peanut butter is good for you!

 An essential mineral involved in the production of certain immune cells, zinc can be found in legumes such as lentils, peas, chickpeas, beans and peanuts along with lean meat, grains and dark chocolate.